 STEP FOUR: Pour the batter into the sheet pan and use a spatula to spread it into an even layer in the pan.
 Bake the cake until a toothpick inserted in the middle comes out clean.

 Let the cake cool completely while you make the cream cheese frosting.

 Add in the cinnamon followed by the powdered sugar, ¼ cup at a time, scraping the sides of the bowl as you go.
 Add more as needed to adjust the consistency.

-Yes!
-It is really easy to get confused between these two, especially because the labels on the cans often look really similar.
 Pumpkin puree is pumpkin that has been cooked and then pureed, with no additional sweeteners or spices.

 Pumpkin pie filling, on the other hand, is pumpkin puree with sweeteners and spices added into it.
 I strongly advise against swapping the two in this recipe, as the cake will turn out overly sweetened and overly spiced.

 If you don't have pumpkin pie spice, you can use the following combination of spices: ½ tablespoon ground cinnamon, 1 teaspoon ground ginger, 1 teaspoon ground nutmeg, ½ teaspoon ground cloves, and ½ teaspoon ground allspice.

 - Properly measure your flour - I recommend using a $15 kitchen scale to weigh your dry ingredients (metric measurements are in the recipe card below).
 If you aren't using a scale, use the scoop and level method.
 Too much flour will make the cake dry and crumbly.